 Have you ever gotten to the point where you are so sick of fighting with your kids about helping out around the house that you have just given up?
-You try doing everything – cleaning, meal prep, dishes, picking up, laundry, etc. etc. etc. But inside, you are seething with frustration!
+You try doing everything – cleaning, meal prep, dishes, picking up, laundry, etc. etc. etc. But inside, you are seething with frustration and constantly wondering how in the world do you raise a helpful child?

 If you are wondering how to raise a helpful child (or if it is even possible to raise helpful kids) then the good news is that there are ways that you can teach your kids to be helpful.
 These techniques will train your children to want to be helpers!